nreamaroon/academic-kickstart/content/home/experience.md

   date_end = ""
   description = """

-  Worked under the guidance of Dr. Kayvan Najarian on applications of machine learning in healthcare and medicine.
-My dissertation is (tentatively) titled, "*Artifical Intelligence in Clinical Decision Making: Applications in Acute Respiratory Distress Syndrome*."
+  Conducted research under the guidance of Dr. Kayvan Najarian on applications of machine learning in healthcare and medicine.
+Responsibilities involved are data acquisition/processing, close collaboration with clinicians, experiment design, algorithm development, and training machine/deep learning models at scale.
+My dissertation is (tentatively) titled, "*Label Uncertainty and Learning Using Partially Available Privileged Information in Detection of Acute Respiratory Distress Syndrome: Applications of Machine Learning to Health Research and Medicine*."

 <details>